louiss0/cn-efs/README.md

 This library works by first checking if all the classes passed to it are truthy by using.
 `clsx` then it will filter all the classes based on their structure.
-It does this filtering checking the structure of the class and placing it in a map based on it's structure.
+It does this filtering checking the structure of the class.
+Breaks it then places the pieces in a Map based on it's structure.
+After that process it will re-assemble them back together into a string.
 It knows what to do based on what kind of class is written.
 Utility classes are usually written like these.

 ```txt
     <!-- Digit -->